beddinao/MOS-6502-Emulator/README.md

 ## about
-simple 6502 CPU emulator written in C that fully supports all instructions, addressing modes, and cycle accuracy.<br>
+simple <a href="https://en.wikipedia.org/wiki/MOS_Technology_6502">6502 CPU </a>emulator written in C that fully supports all instructions, addressing modes, and cycle accuracy.<br>
 The 6502 is a classic 8-bit microprocessor used in early computers, game consoles, and devices like the Apple II and NES.<br>

 ## features